Lazare Meerson: Reputation and influence

 Shortly after his death, the director Alberto Cavalcanti wrote a tribute to Meerson in which he highlighted his personal qualities as a loyal and adaptable collaborator.
 He was described as "quiet, even taciturn; dependable, brilliant when brilliance was required, but having none of the instability which so often goes with brilliance."

 Among the assistants or trainees who worked with Meerson on his French films during the 1930s were Alexandre Trauner, Jean d'Eaubonne and Georges Wakhévitch; they absorbed many of his ideas and their subsequent work in films saw the flowering of a style which has been given the label of poetic realism.

 Meerson's influence upon the development of film set design was considerable.
 His personal style, marked by his Russian background and his experiences in Berlin, encouraged several trends in the cinema including that of poetic realism.
 His use of natural materials in the construction of sets, his carefully researched scenic recreations and his inventive use of false perspectives, always personally supervised at every stage of the work, established new standards in the art of film design.

 Personal life

-Meerson was married to the ballet dancer and model Mary Meerson, who was also from Russia.
+Meerson was married to the ballet dancer and model Mary Meerson, who was Bulgarian born.
 (After his death she became the partner of Henri Langlois, founder of the Cinémathèque française.)